Quality service, individual attention

 , to source high quality human tissue and blood samples and data for their basic/exploratory and discovery-stage studies, translational research and validation projects.

 Our partner repositories ensure that donor confidentiality is respected by deidentifying patient data.
 Samples are ethically collected, in accordance with the relevant regulations and laws.
 Informed consent is provided by the donor or their next of kin, where applicable.
-Where informed consent is not in place (for example, because the samples are archival/ surplus to diagnostic purposes and is not therefore required), IRB approval may be required, depending on the governance or regulations in place.
+Where informed consent is not in place (for example, because the samples are archival/ surplus to diagnostic purposes and is not therefore required), IRB approval may be requested, if this is required, depending on the governance or regulations in place.

 We are transparent about the dedicated sites we work with and are proud to encourage researchers to join us in direct, in depth technical discussions with the tissue recovery and research managers at our partner sites.
 This ensures that all aspects of your project are fully understood and agreed in advance, maximizing the quality and utility of the specimens provided for your experiments.
 This is one of the ways in which we are different from other human specimen sources.
 Another advantage of our uniquely transparent and open approach is that there is no risk of you mistakenly sourcing the same specimens twice.